Generative Multiple-purpose Sampler for Weighted M-estimation: Computational Strategies for Training the Generator

-for nonparametric and Bayesian bootstrap, respectively.
+{\bf Choosing distributions for $\bw$, $\lambda$, and $\eta$.} For bootstrap procedures, the distribution of bootstrap weights $\bw$ (or $\balpha$) can be easily chosen depending on the practitioner's interest; e.g., $\bw \sim \text{Multinomial}(n, \mathbbm{1}_n/n)\ \text{ or } \ \bw \sim n\times\text{Dirichlet}(n,\mathbbm{1}_n)$.
 When $n$ is excessively large, the dimension of $\bw$ can be reduced by the subgroup bootstrapping method in Section \ref{sec:Blockbootstrap}.
 As a general rule, when $n>500$, we recommend considering subgrouping.
-While theoretical evidence suggests that $S \succ n^{1/2}$ is optimal, empirically setting $S$ to a few hundreds performs well in all situations shown in this paper.
+While our theoretical evidence suggests that $S \succ n^{1/2}$ is optimal (see Section \ref{sec:theory_subgroup} in Supplementary Materials), empirically setting $S$ to a few hundreds performs well in all situations shown in this paper.
 By default, $S=100$ was used.
-For CV procedures, either bootstrapped or standard, the weight distribution proposed in Algorithm \ref{alg:CV} can be used.
-Choosing the training distributions for $\lambda$ and $\eta$ is more arbitrary because usually we have no reference distributions for $\lambda$ and $\eta$.
+Choosing the training distributions for $\lambda$ and $\eta$ is more arbitrary because usually we have no reference distributions for $\lambda$ and $\eta$ unlike the case of $\bw$.
 We may first set candidate sets for $\lambda$ and $\eta$ in advance (which can be large in size) and then add some random noises to form mixture distributions.
 For example, we can generate $\lambda = \exp\{\log \lambda' + \epsilon \} $, where $\lambda'$ is randomly selected from the candidate set and $\epsilon \sim N(0,\delta)$ with $\delta = 0.2^2$ as default.
-For the quantile regression example in Section \ref{sec:CVs}, we generate $\eta=\eta' + N(0,0.03^2)$ with $\eta'$ randomly selected from a pre-determined candidate set, and then truncated to be in $(0.001,0.999)$.
+For the quantile regression example in Section \ref{sec:quantilereg}, we generate $\eta=\eta' + N(0,0.03^2)$ with $\eta'$ randomly selected from a pre-determined candidate set, and then truncated to be in $(0.001,0.999)$. \\

+{\bf Training stopping criteria.} { In order to judge the convergence in training the generator function, we first set the maximum number of epochs depending on computational resources at hands (our default is 20,000 epochs).
+In addition to this stopping criterion, we also consider an {\it early stopping rule} that has been commonly used in training general neural networks \citep{heckel2021early,li2020gradient,prechelt1998early} to determine when we stop the optimization algorithm before reaching the maximum number of epochs.
+Intuitively, we stop the algorithm when the updates do not further reduce the loss value.
+More specifically, for each epoch $t$, we evaluate the averaged loss value $L^t$ on epoch $t$ and compare it with those of the previous epochs $\{L^{t-\ell}, \ell=1,2,\ldots, k\}$ for some lags.
+We terminate the SGD algorithm if $L^{t}$ is within $\epsilon$ of a quantile (such as the median) of the previous losses.
+We recommend to monitor the change of loss values in the previous $k$=100 epochs, and use the 25th percentile with $\epsilon=0.01$. }